Discrete Choice with Endogenous Peer Selection

 Abstract:

-We develop a continuous-time peer-effect discrete choice model where peers that affect the preferences of a given agent are randomly selected based on their previous choices.
-We characterize the equilibrium behavior and study the empirical content of the model.
-In the model, changes in the choices of peers affect both the set of peers the agent pays attention to and her preferences over the alternatives.
-We exploit variation in choices coupled with variation in the size of the set of potential peers to recover agents' preferences and the peer selection mechanism.
-These nonparametric identification results do not rely on exogenous variation of covariates.
+We develop a continuous time discrete choice model of peer effects.
+The distinctive feature of the model is that agents might not consider all peers at the moment of making a decision.
+Instead, they select some of them on the basis of a mechanism that depends on recent choices.
+We characterize the equilibrium behavior and study the empirical content of the limited attention peer effect model.
+We allow changes in the choices of peers to affect both the set of peers to which the agent pays attention and her preferences over the alternatives.
+We exploit variation in choices together with variation in the size of the set of potential peers (or reference groups) to recover the preferences of the agents and the peer selection mechanisms.
+We apply our results to model expansion and contraction decisions by fast-food restaurants and find evidence of limited attention to actions of competitors.

-New Economics Papers: this item is included in nep-dcm
+New Economics Papers: this item is included in nep-dcm, nep-ecm and nep-ure

 References: View references in EconPapers View complete reference list from CitEc